DevExpress-Examples/out-of-maintenance-WinForms-Dashboard-Viewer-DashboardStateChanged-Event/README.md

 * [Form1.cs](./CS/WinForms-Dashboard-State-Changed-event/Form1.cs) (VB: [Form1.vb](./VB/WinForms-Dashboard-State-Changed-event/Form1.vb))

-# How to Use the DashboardStateChanged Event to Manage the Dashboard State.
+# How to Use the DashboardStateChanged Event to Manage the Dashboard State

 This example demonstrates how to manage the dashboard state to save and restore user interactions.